Company Seven

 Organizing For War Production:

 Late in the 1930’s the prospect of war became more obvious to the American Congress; planning had commenced and manufacturing had been contracted to modernize the military.
 In the United States a strong Executive and cooperative Congress passed legislation that enabled and even streamlined procurement for the U.S. and for allied nations.
-In 1940 the U.S. Government designated a number of manufacturing entities as being among defense industries: aircraft, shipbuilding, automotive, etc. The Lend-Lease programs to aid allied nations caused the building of the Arsenal of Democracy to become intensified.
+In 1940 the U.S. government designated a number of manufacturing entities as being among defense industries: aircraft, shipbuilding, automotive, etc. The Lend-Lease programs to aid allied nations caused the building of the Arsenal of Democracy to become intensified.
 Some of the more important changes in methods of procurement resulted from the act of 28 June 1940, "To Expedite Naval Shipbuilding, and for Other Purposes," which contained legislation to streamline contracting for national-defense program.
 In the annual report by the Secretary of the Navy, Frank Knox reported that the fiscal year ending in June 1941 had seen an 800 percent increase in contracts executed in the Bureau of Supplies and Accounts over the previous year.

 In light of the increasing demands for defense production, even before the war many plant managers had established apprenticeship programs to teach graduates of technical high school how to operate manufacturing equipment.
 These “learnership” employees were paid to learn and gain experience in programs planned to span about two and one half years.
 The demand for skilled labor increased so that by 1940 defense contractors were competing for talent: advertising for skilled and learnership employees, even scouting for future hires at area high schools and focusing on those with schools technical (vocational) education programs.
 As early as February 1940 some manufacturers were already in touch with some who were nearing graduation months later.